-I happened to have some skinless Gambel’s quail from Arizona in my freezer, and I was casting about for something nice to make with them; they were hard-won birds, which you’ll be able to see for yourself on the TV show “The Flush” with Ron Schara this fall.
+I happened to have some skinless Gambel’s quail from Arizona in my freezer, and I was casting about for something nice to make with them; they were hard-won birds, which you can see for yourself on episode of the TV show “The Flush” that I was on.

 What makes this recipe worth making?
 A few things:

 - The ham hock in the broth.
 Wow, what an unexpected companion to the quail!
 Another great option would be using one of those smoked turkey wings with some shredded turkey breast meat.

 - How accessible it is.
 Nothing here, not even the canned chipotles in adobo, which are now super easy to find, is out of the reach of even many rural supermarkets.
 Only the epazote is “weird,” and you can skip it.

 - Those chipotles.
 They turn a nice soup into an amazing one.
 These canned morsels are picante, however, so start with one and add more to taste.
 You can always add heat, but it’s hard to take it away.

 - The avocado garnish.
 I am normally suspect whenever avocado gets heated, but since you drop the chunks in right before eating the soup, they stay firm and act as a textural and flavorful counterpoint to everything else, which is pretty low-fat.
 Tip: Buy slightly underripe avocados.

 Many traditional recipes include one or two seeded and diced or chopped xoconostles, which are a sour prickly pear fruit; this adds acidity to the soup.
 You can find them sometimes in Mexican markets, but if not, no biggie; just skip it.